-This course covers the theory and hands-on training in both hand tools and power tools, layout and measuring devices, techniques on how to fabricate and repair metal objects, and the knowledge of how to work with metal.
-There will be tool-making projects, sheetmetal projects, as well as numerous metalworking activities.
-A mandatory material fee of \$50 will be applied with this course.
-May not be repeated.
-LR to use an oxyacetylene torch to weld and braze.
+This course provides you with lecture and "hands-on" lab experience in learning how to use an oxyacetylene torch to weld and braze.
 You will learn how to manipulate a weld puddle and how to weld different metal joints in different positions.
 You will learn the safe operating steps and proper welding procedures for sheet-metal.
 Students are introduced to flame cutting operations using manual and machine torches.
 May not be repeated.
-LR bo ropoutour Err 5184 MTW 6 6:00-9:40pm CC 3-517 Gesin k, D 6/3-7/1 11
+LR